michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 - Specifying interaction effects between two highly correlated variables (the total living area and the total basement square feet, for instance)
 - Or eliminating variables which have p-values over 0.05 or even smaller.

+Also we may want to transform the data to log scale, and/or integrate more of the categorical variables, which we need to understand better.
 When we have completed this, we then select the variables we want from our test set and make the prediction of the model on that:
 ```
   test <- test %>% select(SalePrice,
                             Lot.Area,